HEAD COACH RAMONA RILEY-BOZIER

 Her athletic gifts were not limited to the track.
 She was also an enormously talented volleyball player during her days at Morgan State.
 Bozier, who is one of only 10 volleyball players in the history of the program to have registered 1,000 career kills, was inducted into the Morgan State Hall of Fame in 2003.

 While proud of her athletic and coaching accomplishments, Bozier is very proud to have seen her daughter, Dominique Nicole graduate in May 2011 from Morgan State with a degree in Family Consumer Sciences with a concentration in Business/Fashion Merchandising and play volleyball for her.
-Her son, Jeff Jr., is entering his senior year at Morgan State and will graduate in May 2014 with a degree in sociology.
+Her son, Jeff Jr., also attended Morgan State and graduate in May 2014 with a degree in sociology.

 Coach Riley-Bozier, who also received her Master’s degree in sociology from Morgan State, is a member of the Baltimore Alumnae Chapter of Delta Sigma Theta Sorority Incorporated and is an advisor of Fellowship of Christian Athletes.
 She also serves as a facilitator for Morgan CARES (University President customer service initiative program).